 Capitol Public Radio offers a variety of teaching modules to support the Sacramento State University curriculum through radio stories and suggestions for accompanying assignments.
 Under the direction of Dr. Nick Burnett, Emeritus Faculty of the Communications Department, CPR "combs through the stories presented on both local and national feeds available through Capital Public Radio for content that will provide an opportunity for discussion, analysis, and application in your classes.
 Each module includes a link to a CapRadio story, either audio or in print, as well as suggested exercises—writing prompts, discussion questions, critical thinking opportunities, or questions for critique."

 A detailed synopsis of each short story is available for downloading.
 It includes plot summaries, list of main characters, and trigger warnings for potentially delicate topics.

 The One Book Program would like to thank Debi Ornellas for her tremendous contributions to make these synopses possible.

 Here are a few links to get you started in developing your classes and lesson plans.
 If you come across other helpful links, please send them to email@example.com so that we can add them to the list!

 Resources available at the University Library

 For more information

-The following sites contain further information on Rocky Flats, including maps, timelines, graphs, images, and other content.
+The following sites contain further information.
 The One Book Program does not necessarily endorse, support, or disagree with any of the sites included below.
 They are provided only as a point of departure for your own research as you prepare your classes.